 Last year’s angst about Brexit seems almost twee by comparison with the fear and anxiety around in this coronapocalyptic atmosphere.

-Much has been written recently about the importance of horticulture to enhance well-being, hugely endorsed by the RHS, amongst others, who have brought out a new book on the subject.
-And they’re right.
+Much has been written recently about the importance of horticulture to enhance well-being.
 I’m sure that I can’t ever remember a time when I was more grateful for my small garden – a calm, safe, green space to be alone, to watch a robin search for worms, to admire the little chick-rosettes of tulip bulbs nosing through the soil, to feel the onrushing of a spring that cares nothing for hand-sanitisers, or stock-market collapses, or terrified self-isolation.

 So I think what I’m really saying is USE your garden/window-box/greenhouse/houseplants as therapy.
 Whether you must stay at home or you are choosing to, plants can really help to still the turmoil for you.

 Sow some microgreens on a windowsill, repot your bathroom aloe vera, do a little weeding, mend a fence, plan a new border or renovate an old one.
 And if the weather is against you, read a book about gardening, or a magazine or a catalogue.
 Or even better, look back at past posts on a marvellous gardening blog-site such as ours!
 Let the natural world soothe you in these troubling times.
 I’m a big fan of seed-sowing (I think you might have guessed!) because it conveys such a feeling of hope and growth – we Growbags had fun with the subject in a blog a while ago, which includes a tip on what to do with all those bog-roll tubes everyone appears to have been amassing……..